vimeo/elevator/README.md

 ## Restrictions
 - Only IVF file input is supported
 - Only one operating point is supported
+- Some parameters are parsed from the first sequence header only, and assumed to be consistent across sequences
 - Some rarely-used AV1 features, like scalability and super resolution, will probably produce incorrect output

 ## Usage